codio-templates/hello-turtle-c-/.guides/content/Variables-bd61.md

 You *must* declare and assign a variable before you can access it.

 Take a look at the visualizer on the left to see an example of how this works.
+Click on the `Forward >` button at the bottom of the page to repeatedly move through each stage of the process. *The visualizer may take a few seconds to load.
+Click on the `Refresh code` button in the upper left corner if you encounter an error message.*

 {Check It!|assessment}(multiple-choice-3689792657)